How to manage storage space on your Mac

-Get CleanMyMac X (a link to a free edition)
+- Get CleanMyMac X (a link to a free download).

-Then, choose System Junk tab in the sidebar
+- Then, choose the System Junk tab in the sidebar

 #6: Clear out attachments and downloads

-Go through Downloads and drag everything into the Trash that is taking up more space than you want.
+Go through Downloads and drag everything that is taking up more space than you want into the Trash.
 You can also change settings within Mail or other email providers to avoid automatic downloads, thereby saving you even more space in the future.

 #7: Check for duplicates